mckenziewest/math341/course_calendar.page/source.md

      Week 1
     </th>
     <td>
-     1/30 - Welcome to the course and basics of number theory.
+     1/30 - Welcome to the course and basics of number theory
     </td>
     <td>
-     2/1 - Continued summary of number theory.
+     2/1 - Continued summary of number theory
     </td>
     <td>
-     2/3 - One more day of intro to number theory.
+     2/3 - One more day of intro to number theory
     </td>
    </tr>
    <tr>